UWARG/docs/docs/bootcamp/electrical.md

 Here are the steps you are expected to take to complete this task.

 1. Download and setup KiCad, Github, and the ZeroPilot repo.
-Fork and create a bootcamp branch of both github repos (ZeroPilot and WARG-KiCad). __Make sure to download Version 4.0.7 of KiCad (http://downloads.kicad-pcb.org/windows/stable/).__
+Fork and create a bootcamp branch of both github repos (ZeroPilot and WARG-KiCad).
+Currently we are using KiCad 5: http://kicad-pcb.org/download/windows/

 2. Open the circuit editor and anaylze the current circuit.
 Identify the 3.3V regulator.